GRD-1/TaskQueues/README.md

 2. Install docker + docker-compose to your local operating system
 3. ~~Get the credentials file from your system administrator, add it to the "project/config~~ (in-build for this project)
 4. Using the terminal go to the project root
-5. Build project in product mode using the command [ docker-compose -p task-queues-prod -f docker-compose-prod.yml up --build ]
+5. Build project in product mode using the command [ docker-compose -f docker-prod.yml up --build ]
-6. Build project in development mode using the command [ docker-compose -p task-queues-dev -f docker-compose-dev.yml up --build ]
+6. Build project in development mode using the command [ docker-compose -f docker-dev.yml up --build ]

 ## Settings

-* the environment variables are here: config/config.ts
+* the environment variables are here: config/
-  * use the process.env.apikey, define the new apikey for queries to https://api.etherscan.io
+  * to set new apikey for https://api.etherscan.io, change the variable __[ ETHERSCAN_APIKEY ]__ in config/local-*.cjs
-  * use the process.env.logTheBenchmarks to switch off the console logging;
+  * to switch off the logging, change the variable __[ LOG_BENCHMARKS ]__ in config/default.cjs
-  * use the process.env.defaultLibrary to set the default queue library
+  * to set the default queue library use the variable __[ DEFAULT_QUERY.LIBRARY ]__ in config/default.cjs
-  * use the process.env.defaultBlocksAmount to set the number of blocks loaded by default
+  * to set the number of blocks loaded by default use the variable __[ DEFAULT_QUERY.BLOCKS_AMOUNT ]__ in config/default.cjs
-  * use the process.env.defaultLastBlock to set the default "last block" number
+  * to set the default "last block" number use the variable __[ DEFAULT_QUERY.LAST_BLOCK ]__ in config/default.cjs

 ## Launch

 * if you launch the project for the first time, you just need to follow the instructions from chapter [Deploy](#deploy), project will be launched automatically
-* if you already have the built docker container set use the command:
+* if you already have the built docker image set use the command:
-  * [ docker-compose -p <task-queues-prod> start ] for product mode
+  * [ docker-compose -f docker-prod.yml up ] for product mode
-  * [ docker-compose -p <task-queues-dev> start ] for development mode
+  * [ docker-compose -f docker-dev.yml up ] for development mode
 * to stop the project use the command:
-  * [ docker-compose -p <task-queues-prod> stop ] for product mode
+  * [ docker-compose -f docker-prod.yml down ] for product mode
-  * [ docker-compose -p <task-queues-dev> stop ] for development mode
+  * [ docker-compose -f docker-dev.yml down ] for development mode

 ## Usage